 Without ubiquitous, accurate, and reliable real-time sensors, the electric grid will not have the resiliency, reliability, and capacity to manage the unprecedented number of variable renewable energy sources and millions of intelligent devices and systems.
 Rapid deployment of new sensors in the smart grid is not possible at present because of the need for better sensor measurements; inability of the infrastructure to accommodate large real-time data flows; and lack of interoperability among sensors and systems.
 This project extends the capabilities of the NIST synchrometrology and smart grid testbeds for phasor measurement unit (PMU) testing under real-world conditions, to enable new test standards, and improved PMUs, phasor data concentrators (PDCs), and sensors.
 This will accelerate the smart grid goals of high penetration of renewables, increased grid capacity, all with greater reliability and resiliency.

-Objective: To enable wide-area monitoring and control of the smart grid by accelerating the development/deployment of advanced sensors and measurement systems; to develop conformance and interoperability tests for new standards for these devices; and to develop a sensor network interface specification by 2017.
+Objective - To enable wide-area monitoring and control of the smart grid by accelerating the development/deployment of advanced sensors and measurement systems; to develop conformance and interoperability tests for new standards for these devices; and to develop a sensor network interface specification.

 What is the new technical idea?
 This project proposes to characterize sensors in environments that realistically emulate real-world operating conditions.
 Tests and performance requirements will be developed which characterize advanced sensors and measurement systems that are the most demanding – in particular for dynamically changing conditions, rather than the steady-state tests that have been primarily used to date.
 Novel sensors, including optical and clamp-on sensors will be evaluated for measurement performance.